nbkhope/nbkhope/README.md

 ### Do you want to **hire me** as a Software Engineer?
 Please send me a message on [LinkedIn](https://www.linkedin.com/in/renanengineer/).

+## Learn from Me

+Are you looking for a mentor and instructor to guide you through software development?
+I can help you out.
+Let's schedule an online lesson via Zoom.

+Contact me via any of [my links](https://linktr.ee/nbktechworld) (e.g. Discord server) or **[book via Calendly](https://calendly.com/nenkan/60min)**.

 ## Projects

 <a href="https://www.nbktechworld.com" target="_blank" rel="noreferrer">